 - Metal Pots, Pans and Aluminum Foilware

-- EMPTY Aerosol Cans: remove and recycle caps.
+- EMPTY Aerosol Cans: with attached caps.
 NO pesticides or spray paints.

-- Plastic Containers and Items (#s 1 through 7): including CD cases, broken recycling bins, clamshell or blister packaging, flatware, etc.--remove and recycle caps, spray pumps and lids.
-Examples of plastic items not accepted curbside: styrofoam*, empty prescription bottles*, pesticide containers, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
+- Plastic Containers and Items (#s 1 through 7): recycle attached caps, spray pumps and lids.
+Examples of plastic items not accepted curbside: styrofoam*, empty prescription bottles*, pesticide containers CD cases, plasticware, clamshell or blister packaging, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
 Click here for details.

-- Glass Food and Beverage Bottles, Jugs and Jars: remove and recycle all lids and caps.
+- Glass Food and Beverage Bottles, Jugs and Jars: recycle attached lids and caps.
 No drinking glasses, window glass, pyrex, light bulbs, etc.

-- Gable Top (Milk and Juice) Cartons and Drink/Soup Boxes: remove and throw away plastic straws; remove and recycle caps.
+- Gable Top (Milk and Juice) Cartons and Drink/Soup Boxes: remove and throw away plastic straws; recycle attached caps.

-Place paper materials in the bottom of your recycling box.
-Paper items may be kept together by using a brown paper bag (except for holding shredded paper, do not use plastic bags).
+Paper items may be kept together by using a brown paper bag (do not use plastic bags).
 Almost any kind of clean paper product can be placed in the recycling bin (NO soiled papers, paper toweling or wet paper).

 - Newspapers, Magazines, Catalogs, etc.